The "easiest" way to change

 To externalize, I need the second kind of thought: matching thought or externalizing thought.
 I need to match the image in my head with action.
 I see myself look at the hill’s lower ground ahead of me for a safe place to put my foot.
 I see myself stepping forward and down.
 Now I need to match that image with action.

-At that moment, everything coming into my mind that isn’t matching my action to my action image is a distraction.
+At that moment, any thought coming into my mind that isn’t matching my action to my action image is a distraction.
 The main distractions are the outside things that can occur after I act.
 It might take me too long to get to the bottom of the hill or I might trip on a rock and fall.

 My brain’s task, at the end of my thought that forms my true response, my decision, is to ignore those distractions.
 How?
-By focusing again and again on matching my action to my action image until ignoring by focusing gets momentum.
+By focusing again and again on matching my action to my action image until ignoring by focusing gains momentum.
 Then I can externalize my true response.

 Why should I care if I’m distracted while I do anything, especially something as simple and automatic as walking downhill?